elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Network policies for s3-exporter
 - New section in the welcoming dashboards, displaying the most relevant features and changes for the user added in the last two releases.
 - Network policies for ingress-nginx and cert-manager
+- Added support for running Thanos on Swift

 ### Removed